Rewellio Virtual Reality Arm Therapy App.

 44:31 It makes us happy too

-So when I was in therapy, I was using the Nintendo Wii, to play virtual tennis.
-And that was great I enjoyed it.
-And it got me physical and it got me extremely fatigued.
+So, I used the Nintendo Wii to play virtual tennis in therapy.
+And that was great.
+I enjoyed it.
+And it got me physical, and it got me drained.
 But there was nothing to do with that data.
-There was no way to do anything with it other than it was a good fun way to do rehabilitation, and to try and play tennis with my left hand where I’m usually a right hander.
+There was no way to do anything with it other than it was an excellent, fun way to do rehabilitation and to try and play tennis with my left hand, where I’m usually a right-hander.

 So that was interesting.
-I like how you’re bringing the therapist into this, but then you’re also able to access the data and look into that data, see what patterns are emerging and then use that to benefit people going forward.
-So that sounds like a really well rounded, real deep offering.
+I like how you’re bringing the therapist into this, but then you can also access the data, look into that data, see what patterns are emerging, and then use that to benefit people going forward.
+So that sounds like a well-rounded, actual, deep offering.

 This is recovery after stroke with Bill Gasiamis, helping you go from where you are to where you’d rather be

 Bill Gasiamis from recoveryafterstroke.com here.
 This is Episode 68.
 And my guests today are the founder and software developer of Rewellio.

 Rewellio is an organization founded by George Teufl, an occupational therapist who was frustrated about the amount of rehabilitation time offered to his patients.

 So he set about creating an app that would assist them in having more rehabilitation time, either while in rehabilitation or at home while taking advantage of the world of virtual reality using the Rewellio app.